 Pet Insurance by State (2026): Costs, Laws & Coverage in All 50 States

 Pet insurance is priced and regulated locally.
-Two identical dogs can get very different quotes in Los Angeles versus rural Ohio, because premiums track your ZIP code's veterinary costs, pet density, and theft and accident rates.
-On the national level, the 2026 average accident-and-illness premium runs about $62/month for dogs and $32/month for cats (NAPHIA) — but that's just a midpoint your state can sit well above or below.
+Two identical dogs can get very different quotes in Los Angeles versus rural Ohio, because premiums reflect rating factors such as location and expected veterinary costs, along with the pet and selected coverage; the exact factors vary by insurer and state.
+On the national level, NAPHIA's 2025 U.S. accident-and-illness averages, published in 2026, were about $62/month for dogs and $32/month for cats — but that's just a midpoint your state can sit well above or below.

 The rules differ too.
-Every state regulates pet insurance under Property & Casualty law, and a fast-growing number have now enacted their own pet-insurance statutes — most modeled on the NAIC Pet Insurance Model Act — led by California and Florida.
+Pet insurance is overseen by state insurance authorities, but its legal classification varies by jurisdiction; Texas, for example, treats it as inland marine.
+A growing number of states have enacted pet-specific statutes — many modeled on the NAIC Pet Insurance Model Act — led by California and Florida.
 Pick your state below for what coverage really costs where you live and which protections actually apply.

 Ready to compare?
 Lemonade takes about 90 seconds to quote — no phone calls, no pressure.
 Get a quote